Introduction

 2. Portable and User-Friendly Medical Equipment

-· Compact nebulizers for respiratory therapy
+• Compact nebulizers for respiratory care

 Benefits: